scylladb/scylladb/docs/alternator/compatibility.md

 Another guarantee that that `always_use_lwt` can make and other write isolation modes do not is that writes to the same item are _serialized_:
-Even if the two write are sent at exactly the same time to two different nodes, the result will appear as if one write happended first, and then the other.
+Even if the two write are sent at exactly the same time to two different nodes, the result will appear as if one write happened first, and then the other.
 But in other modes (with non-LWT writes), two writes can get exactly the same microsecond-resolution timestamp, the the result may be a mixture of both writes - some attributes from one and some from the